sarcophagus-org/quickstart-archaeologist/migration-guide.md

 ### Overview
 The latest updates allow you to run your archaeologist node on multiple networks.
 The following networks are supported:
-ETH Mainnet  (c)
+- ETH Mainnet
-ETH Goerli
+- ETH Goerli
-ETH Sepolia
+- ETH Sepolia
-Polygon Mumbai
+- Polygon Mumbai

 Polygon Mainnet will be available soon.

-When pulling the latest archaeologist code, your `.env` file will require some changes to continue functioning.
+**Your `.env` file will require some changes for the archaeologist to function.**

 See the `.env.example` for the latest format of environment variables.
 These changes are described below.

-Any networks that you do not want to run on, you can leave their respective environment variables blank and remove its chain ID from the list of CHAIN_IDs.
+Any networks that you do not want to run on, you can leave their respective environment variables blank and remove the networks' chain ID(s) from the list of CHAIN_IDs.

 ### CHAIN_IDS
 In your `.env` file, set `CHAIN_IDS` to the chain ids of the networks you would like to run on.